Layr-Labs/eigenlayer-middleware/docs/README.md

 | [`StakeRegistry.sol`](../src/StakeRegistry.sol) | Singleton | Transparent proxy |
 | [`IndexRegistry.sol`](../src/IndexRegistry.sol) | Singleton | Transparent proxy |

-The `RegistryCoordinator` is the primary entry point for operators as they register for and deregister from an AVS's quorums.
+The `RegistryCoordinator` keeps track of which quorums exist and have been initialized.
+It is also the primary entry point for operators as they register for and deregister from an AVS's quorums.

 When operators register or deregister, the registry coordinator updates that operator's currently-registered quorums, and pushes the registration/deregistration to each of the three registries it controls:
 * `BLSApkRegistry`: tracks the aggregate BLS pubkey hash for the operators registered to each quorum.
 Also maintains a history of these aggregate pubkey hashes.
-* `StakeRegistry`: interfaces with the EigenLayer core contracts to track historical state of operators per quorum.
+* `StakeRegistry`: interfaces with the EigenLayer core contracts to determine the weight of operators according to their stake and each quorum's configuration.
+Also maintains a history of these weights.
 * `IndexRegistry`: assigns indices to operators within each quorum, and tracks historical indices and operators per quorum.
 Used primarily by offchain infrastructure to fetch ordered lists of operators in quorums.

 Both the registry coordinator and each of the registries maintain historical state for the specific information they track.
 This historical state tracking can be used to query state at a particular block, which is primarily used in offchain infrastructure.